Automotive Mechanic Programs in Seattle

 The general service technician certificate is a 45-credit program that can be completed in three quarters.
 In addition to coursework, students are also required to participate in an internship.
 Graduates of the program are qualified to perform basic automotive diagnosis and repair, which includes replacing brakes, inspecting climate systems and evaluating electrical systems.

-Students enrolled in this two-year program will spend alternating quarters taking automotive courses on-campus and interning at dealerships.
+Students enrolled in this two-year associate in applied arts and sciences program will spend alternating quarters taking automotive courses on-campus and interning at dealerships.
 While there are four program options to choose from, all manufacturer programs feature the same format and job placement rate.
 Courses in the program include electrical systems, brakes and suspension and engine repair.

 During their paid internships, students work under the guidance of an experienced mechanic and learn how to service specific vehicles.
 Graduates are hired by their respective dealerships upon completion of the program.